osifalujoi1/MusicWebScrapper/README.md

 ## AntiBoredom Playlist Web Scraper

 ## Overview
-A Java-based application designed to automatically scrape top music hits from three websites and shuffles them together to generate an iconic playlist suggestion for the user.
+A Java application designed to automatically scrape top music hits from three websites, shuffle and sort them to generate a music playlist suggestion for any user.

 ## Features
 - **Web Scraping**: The logic uses Java web scraper API offered by Jsoup to extract all the data of interest from each HTML element in Billboard 100, BBC Radio, and Last FM.